sfc-gh-bciranni/cortex-lazy-semantic/README.md

 # Cortex Lazy Semantic

+Quickly go from sample of your table, to semantic model.

-A tool to generate a semantic model for any table in Snowflake, or a pandas dataframe you'll put there.
-I am often lazy with this and you might be too.
+Cortex Lazy Semantic generates a semantic model for any table in Snowflake, or a pandas dataframe you'll put there.
+Behind the scenes, it uses claude and snowflake's structured outputs, along with a sample of the data in question, to build a dictionary with all the required fields for an Analyst semantic model.
-I've done testing to get it valid with the JSON Schema for the SemanticModel - if you have any issues, please submit an issue and I'll try to fix it.

-For examples, see 'example_semantic_model_from_dataframe.yaml' and 'example_semantic_model_from_table.yaml'.
+For output examples, see:
+- `example_semantic_model_from_dataframe.yaml`
+- `example_semantic_model_from_table.yaml`

 ## Usage

 Say you have either a table in Snowflake, or a pandas DataFrame and you want to generate a semantic model for it.
-You may have a CSV file that you upload and want to ask questions about.
+You may have a table you want to point Analyst at, but want a simple starting point for the model - or you may just have a CSV file that you want to upload and want to ask questions about.

 Maybe the data looks like this: